dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/barcode-result-item.md

 **Return Value**

-The location of the barcode.
+A `Quadrilateral` object representing the location of the barcode.

 ### getConfidence

-Get the confidence of the decoded result, which is a measure of the result's accuracy.
+Returns the confidence of the decoded result, which is a measure of the result's accuracy or reliability.
 If the confidence is lower than 30, the result will not be output by default.
+To change the minimum accepted confidence score for a barcode, please see the [`minResultConfidence`](simplified-barcode-reader-settings.md#minresultconfidence) setting.

 ```java
 int getConfidence()